mvolkmann/blog/src/smalltalk.md

 It may be necessary to close a Workspace in order to trigger garbage collection of those objects.

+Some classes such as `Morph` implement a `delete` method.
-To delete all instances of a given class, say `SomeClass`, enter the following in Workspace and "Do it":
+To delete all instances of such classes, enter the following in Workspace and "Do it":

 ```smalltalk